Kristina01111000/Drws_site/README.md

 He felt that the Home page was a bit overwhelming to a first time person.
 Maybe put August’s Topic: on the top right and move the current right sided widget to below the left side’s 4E Story widget.

--> Added score card to header, removed “have you downloaded your score card” widget -> Added documentary to header under holistic growth, waiting on ok to remove that widget, its removal will help make the home page/ whole site look less crowded
--> Add a widget that links to the youtube channel?
+-> Added score card to header, removed “have you downloaded your score card” widget -> Added documentary to header under holistic growth, made that widget only visible on the promo page -> Add a widget that links to the youtube channel?